incpac/incpac.github.io/_posts/2024-02-23-processing-frames-with-lambda-and-rust.md

 ## Modify Lambda Module

-We're going to run out frame processor on an arm64 Lambda.
+We're going to run our frame processor on an arm64 Lambda.
 Add the following variable to the module.

 ```hcl
 variable "architectures" {